PdxCodeGuild/Full-Stack-Day-Class/practice/food.md

 # Practice: Food Preferences

+Save your solution in a directory in `practice/` in a branch and make a GitHub pull request all named `food`.
+Your HTML file should be named `index.html` in that directory.

 Create a new web page with a form that solicits people's feedback on their dinner yesterday.

 Provide:

 * A text box for single line description of what they ate dinner.
 * A selection of checkboxes for "meat", "potatoes", "broccoli", "cheese" and have them select if any of them were eaten.
 * A radio button where they can select if they were vegetarian or non.